 - You have a family history of a particular type of critical illness and feel that you need extra protection.

-Let Liberty Medicare help you choose an Individual Supplemental Plan
+Let Liberty Medicare help you choose one of the Individual Supplemental Insurance Plans

 Liberty Medicare is here to help you during every stage of selecting and enrolling in the best and most suitable Supplemental Plan for you.

 Liberty Medicare represents many well-known providers in Delaware, Maryland, New Jersey, and Pennsylvania.
 Learn more about all the benefits of working with Liberty Medicare.

 As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
 We’ll help you to understand the insurance industry jargon and ‘fine print.’